 “I first became involved with Seton back in September of 2012.
-At the time, I was living with a guardian, but there were several incidences that led up to her pepper spraying me.
+At the time, I was living with a guardian, but there were several incidents that led up to her pepper-spraying me.
 Once the police became involved, they removed me from her custody and I was placed at Seton.
-I honestly believe the time I spent at Seton help shaped me into the person I am today, and also the person I want to be in the future.
-I chose to major in political science because the subject field interested me and I also believe a degree in political science is helpful in the legal field.
+I honestly believe the time I spent at Seton helped shape me into the person I am today and also the person I want to be in the future.
+I chose to major in political science because the subject field interested me, and I also believe a degree in political science is helpful in the legal field.
 The reasons I intend on becoming a lawyer have changed vastly and it is largely due to my experience at Seton.
 Originally, I wanted to work in corporate law because of the financial stability it offers.
 However, since meeting the many wonderful people that work at Seton I’ve realized that doing something that is rewarding and something that makes a difference in someone else’s life is far more important.
 I largely credit this change in viewpoint to my counselors at the time, Mr. Raymond, Ms. Mirayah, and Mr. Keith.
 I’ve learned so much from them that it would be impossible to list them all.
 Treating others with respect, understanding that everyone is not the same, compassion, and helping others are just a few of the things they’ve taught me.

 The counselors of Seton went above and beyond to support me.
 Even after I left Seton and went into a foster home, Ms. Mirayah and Mr. Keith would take me out and spend time with me.
 The biggest thing Seton provided me were the people that believed in me and supported me.
 They took time out of their lives to help a random kid.

 From Seton as an organization, I realized that there are many people in this world that are suffering and dealing with things in their lives.
-When I first arrived at Seton I felt alone and thought that I was the only one who had to deal with circumstances, but after meeting the other residents, and volunteering at the Seton Street Outreach Program Crow’s Nest and Street Outreach program, I learned that I was not alone and that many people deal with things in their daily lives.
-I also learned that there are people in this world that are willing to help if I’m willing to accept it.”
-Michael Ma
+When I first arrived at Seton, I felt alone and thought that I was the only one who had to deal with circumstances, but after meeting the other residents, and volunteering at the Seton Street Outreach Program Crow’s Nest and Street Outreach Program, I learned that I was not alone and that many people deal with things in their daily lives.
+I also learned that there are people in this world that are willing to help if I’m willing to accept it.” –Michael Ma

+Notes: Michael graduated from ODU in December of 2017 and is currently a rising 3L at the University of Virginia School of Law.
 Also, Michael was recognized in 2013 for his volunteer work within the community receiving the President’s Volunteer Service Award.

 For me, Seton Youth Shelters was more than a shelter.
 For a short period of time, it was home.
 I was homeless, and they took me in with no hesitation.
 While I was there, they assisted me in looking for a job, and finding permanent housing.